furtherun/Introductory-Combinatorics-5ed/鸽巢原理ex.md

 ## EX2

 > \* Concerning Application 5, show that if 100 integers are chosen from 1,2, ... ,200,  and one of the integers chosen is less than 16, then there are two chosen numbers  such that one of them is divisible by the other.

-### PS
+### EX2PS

 加*不考则不再准备。